 If the Interstate Commission determines that a member state has defaulted in the performance of its obligations or responsibilities under this compact, or the bylaws or promulgated rules, the Interstate Commission shall: - 1.
 Provide written notice to the defaulting state and other member states, of the nature of the default, the means of curing the default and any action taken by the Interstate Commission.
 The Interstate Commission shall specify the conditions by which the defaulting state must cure its default. - 2.
 Provide remedial training and specific technical assistance regarding the default. - 3.
-If the defaulting state fails to cure the default, the defaulting state shall be terminated from the compact upon an affirmative vote of a majority of the member states and all rights,

-1 privileges and benefits conferred by this compact shall be terminated from the effective date of 2 termination.
-A cure of the default does not 3 relieve the offending state of obligations or 4 liabilities incurred during the period of the 5 default.
+If the defaulting state fails to cure the default, the defaulting state shall be terminated from the compact upon an affirmative vote of a majority of the member states and all rights, privileges and benefits conferred by this compact shall be terminated from the effective date of termination.
+A cure of the default does not relieve the offending state of obligations or liabilities incurred during the period of the default.

-- Suspension or termination of membership in the 4. compact shall be imposed only after all other means of securing compliance have been exhausted.
-Notice of intent to suspend or terminate shall be given by the Interstate Commission to the Governor, the majority and minority leaders of the defaulting state's legislature, and each of the member states. - The state which has been suspended or terminated 5. is responsible for all assessments, obligations and liabilities incurred through the effective date of suspension or termination including obligations, the performance of which extends beyond the effective date of suspension or termination. - The Interstate Commission shall not bear any 6. costs relating to any state that has been found to be in default or which has been suspended or terminated from the compact, unless otherwise mutually agreed upon in writing between the Interstate Commission and the defaulting state. - 7.
-The defaulting state may appeal the action of the Interstate Commission by petitioning the U.S. District Court for the District of Columbia or the federal district where the Interstate prevailing party shall be awarded all costs of such litigation including reasonable attorney's fees.
+- 4. Suspension or termination of membership in the compact shall be imposed only after all other means of securing compliance have been exhausted.
+Notice of intent to suspend or terminate shall be given by the Interstate Commission to the Governor, the majority and minority leaders of the defaulting state's legislature, and each of the member states. - 5.
+The state which has been suspended or terminated is responsible for all assessments, obligations and liabilities incurred through the effective date of suspension or termination including obligations, the performance of which extends beyond the effective date of suspension or termination. - 6.
+The Interstate Commission shall not bear any costs relating to any state that has been found to be in default or which has been suspended or terminated from the compact, unless otherwise mutually agreed upon in writing between the Interstate Commission and the defaulting state. - 7.
+The defaulting state may appeal the action of the Interstate Commission by petitioning the U.S.